save the date!

 safety

-Safety in Michoacán- sometimes you hear about violence in México and even Michoacán makes it in the news.
-I have never encountered any violence or threatening people in this area of Mexico, which I have been to a number of times.
-Honestly, you will encounter nothing but nice people, and you should feel safe knowing that you have a destination where you’ll mostly be spending time in our group.
+Sometimes you hear about violence in México and even Michoacán makes it in the news.
+I have never encountered any violence or threatening people in this area of Mexico, which I have been to many times.
+Honestly, you will encounter nothing but nice people, and you should feel safe knowing that you have a destination where you’ll be traveling in our group.
 You will be in good hands with my wife and I interpreting Spanish and guiding you through this new cultural environment!
+Furthermore, our host (the owner of La Gloria), is the fire chief of nearby Quiroga and is very respected and well-connected in the community.

 Travel to Lake Pátzcuaro

-All students are responsible for their own airfare and getting to Morelia, the capital of Michoacán.
-We will have shuttles on arrival day to pick you up and get you to the lodge, which is about an hour and a half drive.
-The most common flight itinerary is from Dallas to Morelia, but on some trips it worked out to go through Mexico City and then a short flight over to Morelia.
-On one trip my wife came in after me and took a three our bus-ride from Mexico City to Morelia.
+All students are responsible for getting to Morelia, the capital of Michoacán.
+We have shuttles on arrival day pick you up and get you to the hotel, which is about an hour and a half drive.
+The most common flight itinerary is from Dallas to Morelia.
+Another great option is to fly to Mexico City and take a bus to Morelia.
+(Flights to Mexico City can be a lot cheaper, and the bus ride costs around $50 and is 4 hours of beautiful Mexican countryside.)

 More Photos